-The Company has adopted the Banking and Financial Services Act definition of default.
+The Company has adopted the Banking and Financial Services Act definition of default which takes into account the aging of the loan and the relevant provisioning percentages.

 Incorporation of forward-looking information

 The Company incorporates forward looking information into both its assessment of whether the credit risk of an instrument has increased significantly since initial recognition and its measurement of ECL.
 It formulates a "base case" view of the future direction of relevant economic variables and representative range of other possible forecast scenarios based on advice from the risk committee and economic experts and consideration of a variety of external actual and forecast information.
 This process involves developing two or more additional economic scenarios and considering the relative probabilities of each outcome.